CyVerse-learning-materials/discovery_environment_guide/step1.rst

 **Steps:**

-  1. Log into the Discovery Enviornment at `https://de.cyverse.org/de/ <https://de.cyverse.org/de/>`_
+  1. Log into the Discovery Environment at `https://de.cyverse.org/de/ <https://de.cyverse.org/de/>`_

   ..
 Tip::
     If you forgot your password, you can reset it at the CyVerse User Portal `https://user.cyverse.org/ <https://user.cyverse.org/>`_